Command Catalog

 These directions remain product direction, not runnable commands today:

-- machine registration and multi-machine sync
+- multi-machine sync

 - synced manifests or remote project indexes

-- secret materialization or env file writing
+- live secret providers or env file writing

 - generic cloud drive behavior